softwaremill/jekyll-softwaremill/_posts/company/2016-07-28-cassandra-monitoring-part-2.md

 1. *[Cassandra Monitoring - part I - Introduction](https://softwaremill.com/cassandra-monitoring-part-1/)*
 2. *[Cassandra Monitoring - part II - Graphite/InfluxDB & Grafana on Docker](https://softwaremill.com/cassandra-monitoring-part-2/)*

+# Cassandra Monitoring with Graphite/InfluxDB & Grafana on Docker

 In this blogpost we will continue exploring the topic of [Cassandra](http://cassandra.apache.org/) metric reporters mentioned in [Part I](https://softwaremill.com/cassandra-monitoring-part-1/).
 Our goal is to configure a reporter that sends metrics to an external time series database.
 For visualization we will use [Grafana](http://grafana.org/), which can read data directly from various time series databases.
 We are going to heavily leverage [Docker](https://www.docker.com/), so that we can omit the irrelevant setup details of various projects.
 To make it easier to set up a full working example, we have prepared a [Docker Compose](https://www.docker.com/products/docker-compose) script in our [GitHub repository](https://github.com/softwaremill/cassandra-monitoring).